scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 is captured and transformed into electrical pulses delivered through electrodes to stimulate the retina.

-Two of these systems are already approved for commercial use in patients across the US and Europe: the Argus II device
+Two of these systems are approved for commercial use and have already been implanted in patients across the US and Europe: the Argus II device
 (epiretinal, Second Sight Medical Products Inc., :cite:`daCruz2016`) and the Alpha-IMS system (subretinal, Retina Implant AG, :cite:`Stingl2015`).